solvosci/slv-manufacture/mrp_unbuild_valuation/README.rst

 |badge1| |badge2| |badge3|

-Adds valuation view for done unbuilds.
+Adds valuation view for done unbuilds and new valuation methods, selected when an unbuild is created.

 **Table of contents**